poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 in a vacuum.
 We were all inspired by people who have done similar things in the past.
 I'm absolutely certain that Edward Snowden was inspired in all sorts of ways by the heroism and self-sacrifice of Chelsea Manning.

 [audience applauds and cheers]

-And I'm quite certain that, in one way or another, she (Chelsea Manning) was inspired by the whole litany of whistleblowers and other people of conscience who came before her to blow the whistle on extreme levels of corruption, wrongdoing and illegality among the world's most powerful factions.
+And I'm quite certain that, in one way or another, she (Chelsea Manning) was inspired by the whole litany of whistle blowers and other people of conscience who came before her to blow the whistle on extreme levels of corruption, wrongdoing and illegality among the world's most powerful factions.
 They in turn were inspired, I'm